LibreQoE/Bufferbloat-Test/README.md

 2. The script will:
    - Obtain Let's Encrypt certificates for your domain
-   - Configure the application to use HTTPS
+   - Configure the application to use HTTPS with HTTP/2 support
    - Set up automatic certificate renewal

+3. HTTP/2 Benefits:
+   - **Connection Multiplexing**: Overcomes the browser's 6-connection limit
+   - **Higher Concurrency**: Supports hundreds of concurrent streams over a single connection
+   - **Better Performance**: Ideal for testing gigabit connections

-3. For manual setup or more details, see the [HTTPS Setup Guide](HTTPS_SETUP.md).
+4. For manual setup or more details, see the [HTTPS Setup Guide](HTTPS_SETUP.md).

 ### Client Access